 Pizza toppings, as desired

 Dust your hands with a little tapioca flour and press the dough into a ball, kneading it a bit to get any floury bits mixed in.
-If it’s too sticky to come together, add additional almond flour a tablespoons at a time.
-Return the ball of dough to the bowl, cover it with plastic wrap, and set it in a warm place for 45 minutes (I usually set my oven to 200°F just for a couple minutes, then turn it off.
-I then place the bowl of dough in the oven, which is just a little above room temperature).
-The dough won’t double in size, but will get noticeably bigger.
-Place a pizza stone or large, overturned rimmed baking sheet in the oven and preheat to 400°F.
+Return the ball of dough to the bowl, cover it with plastic wrap, and set it in a warm place for about 45 minutes or until the dough swells to about 150% of its original size.
+Place a pizza stone or large, overturned rimmed baking sheet in the oven and preheat your oven to 375°F.

 Place a large sheet of parchment paper on a flat surface, and, with lightly tapioca floured hands, transfer the ball of dough to the parchment.
 Pat the dough out into a circle about 12 inches in diameter, pushing out toward the edges to form a puffy rim of crust.

 Drizzle the top of the raw dough with olive oil and brush or spread it with clean hands evenly across the top of the crust, including the edges.
 Pierce the top of the dough (excluding the crust) with the tines of a fork.

 Carefully transfer the parchment with the dough onto the pizza stone or sheet pan and bake for 8 minutes or until the pizza dough is set and just beginning to brown.